kriskowal/q/README.md

 -   ``resolve(value)`` function
 -   ``reject(reason)`` function

-The promise is suitable for passing as a value to the ``when`` function.
+The promise is suitable for passing as a value to the ``when`` function, among others.

 Calling resolve with a promise notifies all observers that they must now wait for that promise to resolve.

 Calling resolve with a rejected promise notifies all observers that the promise will never be fully resolved with the rejection reason.
-This forwards through the the chain of ``when`` calls and their returned promises until it reaches a ``when`` call that has an ``errback``.
+This forwards through the the chain of ``when`` calls and their returned promises until it reaches a ``when`` call that has a ``rejected`` callback.

 Calling resolve with a fully resolved value notifies all observers that they may proceed with that value in a future turn.
-This forwards through the ``callback`` chain of any pending ``when`` calls.
+This forwards through the ``fulfilled`` chain of any pending ``when`` calls.

-Calling reject with a reason is equivalent to resolving with a rejection.
+Calling ``reject`` with a reason is equivalent to resolving with a rejection.

 In all cases where the resolution of a promise is set, (promise, rejection, value) the resolution is permanent and cannot be reset.
 All future observers of the resolution of the promise will be notified of the resolved value, so it is safe to call ``when`` on a promise regardless of whether it has been or will be resolved.

 THIS IS COOL

 The Deferred separates the promise part from the resolver part.
 So:

 -   You can give the promise to any number of consumers and all of them will observe the resolution independently.
     Because the capability of observing a promise is separated from the capability of resolving the promise, none of the recipients of the promise have the ability to "trick" other recipients with misinformation.

 -   You can give the resolver to any number of producers and whoever resolves the promise first wins.
 Furthermore, none of the producers can observe that they lost unless you give them the promise part too.

 UNION